The Mouthpieces for All Initiative

 The Mouthpiece Is The Key

 Our logo is encompassed within the outline of a keyhole.
-That is because we believe that our musical offerings may assist in transforming each recipient’s lives into something limitless and rich with opportunity.
+That is because we believe that our musical offerings may assist in transforming each recipient’s lives into something limitless and abundant with opportunity.
 We hope that with your assistance, our donations will bring to every child a greater sense of awareness and self-worth that may one day serve as the key to a better life.

 The gift of empowerment and increased self-worth is most often accompanied by a concurrent strengthening of one’s morals, opinions, and overall self-efficacy.
 Although we now serve as the mouthpiece for those children without a voice, we hope that through our combined efforts that they will develop the courage to stand and speak not only for themselves but for other children in need.